-When children are taken outside, it is important that staff position themselves in order to appropriately supervise the children at all times.
+When children are taken outside, it is important that staff position themselves to appropriately supervise the children always.

 The staff will always be aware of the physical environment of the program: The staff will conduct daily room, gym and playground safety checks of the program premises and equipment to remove hazards; position equipment and arrange the environment to allow caregivers to supervise the children's play, rest, and toilet areas.